geoschem/geos-chem-shared-docs/supplemental-guides/spack-guide.rst

       $ spack compiler list

-   Use this command to view the installation location for a Spack-built software package:
+   Use this command to view the installation location for a Spackguide-built software package:

    .. code-block:: console

       $ spack location -i <package-name>

-.. _spack-build:
+.. _spackguide-build:

 =============================================
 Build GEOS-Chem dependencies and useful tools